Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 Also, the showy flowers usually bloom in late summer or fall, growing up to 70 cm, and last for a few months.

-However, if planted indoors with the adequate sun in a south-facing window, it may bloom, but it will be compact.
+However, if planted indoors with the adequate sun in a south-facing window, it may bloom but be compact.

 2. Pineapple Bromeliad

-The Bromeliad family also consists of the pineapple plant or Ananas ananassoides, which is native to South America.
+The Bromeliad family also consists of the pineapple plant or Ananas ananassoides, native to South America.

 In addition, the foliage has waxy green leaves, linear, long-attenuate, acuminate, pungent leaves ranging from 90 to 240 cm in length and not over 25 mm in width above the dilated base.

-Ananas ananassoides produces little enlarged globular to cylindrical fruit on a long and thin peduncle, at the end of flowering season in early summer.
+Ananas ananassoides produce little enlarged globular to cylindrical fruit on a long and thin peduncle at the end of the flowering season in early summer.
 The fruit is about 10-15 cm long.

 It is better to place them outdoors as it requires full sunlight, and the fruit may not form if planted indoors.